 Filmmaker Rosalind Nashashibi has two films showing in the exhibition, presented in two cinemas purpose-built for Turner Prize 2017.
 She uses a range of techniques that merge documentary with scenes that are scripted and staged.
 She focuses on the tactile lived experiences of relationships through incidental details to draw attention to the overlooked elements of everyday life.
 Although often intimate, the films also touch upon issues of surveillance and control

-The exhibition, which is free, runs until 7 January at Ferens Art Gallery.
+The exhibition, which is free, runs until 7 January at the Ferens Art Gallery.